glillico/ansible-role-configure_sshd/README.md

 ## Author Information

-This role was created in 2020 by Graham Lillico
+This role was created in 2020 by Graham Lillico.